The Complete Guide to Home Furnaces

 Q: What’s my budget?
 Do I care more about low utility bills long-term or upfront cost?

 The chapter above this one talks about price, and that’s a great place to start.
-But it’s also important to note that high-end equipment CAN pay for the difference in upfront cost over time.
+But it’s also important to note that high-end equipment, which is usually more energy-efficient, CAN pay for the difference in upfront cost over time.
 But that needs to be weighed against your initial budget.